openedx/open-edx-proposals/oeps/best-practices/oep-0018-bp-python-dependencies.rst

 Installing Dependencies from URLs
 =================================

-As noted above, you should generally avoid installing requirements from a URL or local directory instead of PyPI.
-But there are a few circumstances where it can be appropriate:
+As noted above, you should almost always avoid installing requirements from a URL or local directory instead of PyPI.
+But there are two circumstances where it can be appropriate:

 * You need to test a release candidate of the dependency to make sure it will